twilio-labs/function-templates/funlet-conference/README.md

 2. Environment: `FUNLET_CONFERENCE_NAME` environment property
 3. Script: `MY_NAME`

+### Password Request Message

+Text string, a recording URL or a text to say to request the caller to provide password digits to access the conference.

+1. Event: `PasswordRequest` parameter
+2. Environment: `FUNLET_CONFERENCE_PASSWORD_REQUEST` environment property
+3. Script: `MY_PASSWORD_REQUEST` constant

 ### Message

 Text string: a recording URL or a text to say before a caller